swacksoc/discord-bots-session/README.md

 # Because it acts like a password it is best practice to store your API token in an external text file
 TOKEN_FILE = open("/path/to/token", "r")
 TOKEN = TOKEN_FILE.read()
-OWNER_ID = # Change this to your USER_ID
+OWNER_ID = # your USER_ID, without quotes
 ```

-To get your USED_ID right click on your name in Discord and select "copy ID"
+To get your USER_ID right click on your name in Discord and select "copy ID", this will then allow you to paste it into your code.

 Your bot should only respond to messages from you, so add a check for this: